-In addition to publishing new web layers, you can use ArcGIS Pro to overwrite existing web feature layers to reflect changes to a GIS resource or its source data.
+In addition to publishing new web layers, you can use ArcGIS Pro to overwrite existing web feature and dynamic map image layers to reflect changes to a GIS resource or its source data.

 You can overwrite an existing web layer if all of the following are true: